ringcentral/ringcentral-api-docs/docs/voice/call-log/api.md

 ??? note "Are you looking to get a list of currently active calls?"
     A close cousin of the Call Log API is the [Active Call API](../../finding-active-calls/) which utilizes identical data types.
 The Active Call API resides at a different endpoint however.
 Virtually all that applies to Call Log API applies to the Active Call API as well.

-There are three major data types which are contained within the Call Log API resource (for the latest information, please check the [API Reference](https://developers.ringcentral.com/api-docs/latest/index.html#!#RefCallLogInfo.html):
+There are three major data types which are contained within the Call Log API resource:

 * Account and extension-level call log records
     * The **tome** of Call Log knowledge for your RingCentral Acccount